Application Deadline Friday, March 6, 2026

 Email: [email protected]

-Selection: The Awardee is selected by the CMS Awards committee and approved by the CMS Council.
-At the discretion of the CMS Awards Committee, an unsuccessful candidate for the award may be nominated the next year.
+The Awardee will be selected by the CMS Awards Committee and approved by the CMS Council.
+The decision of the Council will be announced at the Annual Conference of that year.
+At the discretion of the CMS Awards Committee, an unsuccessful candidate for the Award may be renominated the next year.
 A nominee will only be considered for three consecutive years, unless an extension is granted by the Awards Committee.

 Current Recipient

-Presented: The CMS 2023 Annual Meeting, Austin, Texas
+Presented: The CMS 2025 Annual Meeting, Dublin, Ireland

 Past Recipients